preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 .. image:: page-types-style.png

-+ **Minimum Height**: You can make sure that this section always has a minimun height, regardless of what os shown in the section.
++ **Minimum Height**: You can make sure that this section always has a minimun height, regardless of what is shown in the section.
 Add the height in pixels here.
 + **Background color**: A default background color for sections are set in Omnia Admin.
-You can set another background color for this block here, if needed.
+You can set another background color for this section here, if needed.
 + **Background image**: Another option is to use an image as background in this section.
-When you click "Add Image", the Media Picker starts, see this page for more information: :doc:`Media Picker </general-assetsmedia-picker/index>`
+When you click "Add Image", the Media Picker starts, see this page for more information: :doc:`Media Picker </general-assets/media-picker/index>`
-+ **Elevation**: With this setting you can make the content of the sectiopn “stand out” from the page.
++ **Elevation**: With this setting you can make the content of the section “stand out” from the page.

 Header
 --------